 Seattle Children’s Quality of Care Evaluation Program

-The Quality of Care Evaluation Program (QCE), a part of the Outcomes Assessment Program, is made up of a team of people who collect survey information from you to help Seattle Children’s provide better care to patients and families.
+The Quality of Care Evaluation Program (QCE), a part of the Patient Reported Outcomes Program (PRO), is made up of a team of people who collect survey information from you to help Seattle Children’s provide better care to patients and families.
 Family participation in the QCE Program helps clinicians, quality improvement leaders and researchers identify what matters to patients and families and helps us find opportunities to improve the quality of care we provide at Seattle Children’s.

 We can share non-identifiable information with quality improvement teams to bring the patient and family voice into improvement work.
 Quality improvement teams can track these data over time to see if their improving care in the eyes of patients and families.

 For families who agree to participate in the QCE Study, we store survey response in a database for researchers to use so they can answer important questions about:

 - How to improve the quality of care that patients and families receive?